-Author Archives: Diamond
+Author Archives: Beyonce

 Yesterday I went to my sister’s ex-teacher’s house.
 Kinda ex-teacher, I mean, she’s still a teacher, just at a different school.
 Her name is Mrs. Reagan.
 She is a part-time teacher, part time Mary Kay consultant.
 And half Jap!
 And not to mention a cool dog.
 That is cool.
 And a dog.
 Cool.